amprosk/COMP4036-Project-Proskauer-Yulfo-Lopez/README.md

 z = 2.3200000000000003
 ```

+## UNSOLVABLE EXAMPLES
+Like any real matrix there can never be a system of equations where only one variable has 2 to 3 inputs.
+In a system of equations you must have at least one value for each variable.

+Here are some examples that will result in `ERROR MESSAGES`:

 ## Are you still unsure about how this language works?
 ##### Video Tutorial on How to use [`Parsertongue`](LINK).